 Next, pick “Just Right Books” with your reader As we went off to search for the books that he wouldn’t be able to put down, I had to make sure he had the “Just Right Book” in his hands— not too easy, but not too hard!
 A super easy way to make sure your child is selecting a book that they won’t labor over and forget why they are reading or speed through with little thought to the meaning is to use the 5 Finger Rule to pick a “Just Right Book,” Kids learn this quickly and for the most part it is a fail-safe quickie to help ensure you have “just right books” for your children.

 Our Summer Reading Plan became a tradition in our family.
 Even to the extent of taking a special book or two on vacations to the beach or mountains.
-Now fast forward to this summer when my now 27–year old very professional , but still extremely sports-minded attorney son stopped by the house this spring.
-He was dropping off a Mothers Day gift:”The Autobiography of Mark Twain.”
+Now fast forward to this summer when my now 30-year old very professional, but still extremely sports-minded attorney son stopped by the house this spring.
+He was dropping off a Mothers Day gift: “The Autobiography of Mark Twain.”
 It was a great gift and great book, but the greatest gift was his words that accompanied the book, “Hey Mom I’m reading this too.
 Get started so we can talk about this guys’s crazy life!”

 My Summer Reading Plan had worked!!!

-Carol Thomas is the vice president and founder of Step Up’s Office of Student Learning department.
-She came to us five years ago after a 31-year career in the Pinellas County School District, where she rose to an assistant superintendent of schools.
-When she’s not busy assisting educators across Florida help children meet their maximum potential, you can find her swimming, sunning or curled up with a good book with pups Huck (yes, named for Huck Finn) and Hurley by her side.
+Carol Macedonia is the vice president and founder of Step Up’s Office of Student Learning department.
+She came to us eight years ago after a 31-year career in the Pinellas County School District, where she rose to an assistant superintendent of schools.

 By MICHAEL JACOBSON